CrocSwap/blog-posts/drafts/apecoin.md

 Providing concentrated liquidity in Uniswap V3 comes with both benefits and risks.
 If the price stays within the prespecified range, the liquidity provider can collect trading fees with greater capital efficiency.
 However, if the price drifts far beyond the position's range, the liquidity provider faces the prospects of severe impermanent loss on a deactivated position that isn't even collecting any trading fees.

 It is illustrative to consider, as a point of comparison, how liquidity via the more classic *xy = k* model, implemented on Uniswap V2 and still effectively available in Uniswap V3 through setting a maximally wide range, would have fared.
 This model is far simpler to analyze, with the portfolio value scaling proportional to the square root of the risky asset (if we denominate using ETH or USDC as the numéraire).

 Suppose, hypothetically, that liquidity providers had all simply added ambient, *xy = k* liquidity instead of defining narrow concentrated positions.
 What would their returns have been?
+We model ambient liquidity impermanent loss by taking the total market value (in USD) of all liquidity added into each liquidity position and assuming that the value of this liquidity position scales with the square root of ApeCoin prices over the same time period for which the actual, concentrated position was evaluated, which systematically underperforms an equivalent portfolio of assets held as individual tokens and not as a liquidity position.
+Hypothetical fees are calculated by taking the total trading volume in each time period, multiplying by the pool's fee rate, and splitting fees pro-rata across all open liquidity positions.

 We find, as shown below, that impermanent losses would have been substantially curtailed relative to the observed IL in the actual liquidity positions data: